gor-g/devops-basic-ks8-cluster/README.md

 Each time someone accesses this page a log is registered in the database.
 To see the logs go to `http://{minikube ip}:30001/logs` (`http://192.168.49.2:30001/logs`)

-OR, if you are under Windows, Run
+**OR**, if you are under Windows, Run
 ```bash
 minikube service nginx-app-service
 ```

 It will open your browser automatically on the right page.
-Same thing to access to logs.